-This heterogeneity in hazard generates different financing needs in the aftermath of a disaster.
+These different hazards generate different financing needs in the aftermath of a disaster.

-While some governments may deal principally with costs for response and recovery after rapid onset disasters, others may need to fund livelihood assistance and food security responses to flood or drought-damaged crops, while others still may be dealing with reconstruction of critical infrastructure after earthquake, flooding, or storm damage.
+While some governments may deal principally with costs for response and recovery after rapid onset disasters, others may need to fund livelihood assistance and food security responses to flood- or drought-damaged crops, while others still may be dealing with reconstruction of critical infrastructure after earthquake, flooding, or storm damage.
 Some countries have to be prepared to deal with many different types of response costs.